How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Derivation of the mesoscopic model

 On the other hand, $\Delta Z(t)$ is itself a Poisson random variable with mean $Nr (t)\Delta t$.
 From Eq.~\eqref{eq:gaussianY_Delta_Z}, or, alternatively, from the law of total expectation and total covariance, we find that the synaptic inputs $\Delta Y_i(t)$ exhibit the following mean and covariance for a given stochastic population rate $r(t)$:

-where $\delta_{ij}$ denotes the Kronecker delta.
-The last equation shows that pairwise correlations of the synaptic input to different neurons are non-zero for $p>0$.
-These correlations arise from the first term in Eq.~\eqref{eq:gaussianY_Delta_Z} representing the part of the recurrent input that is proportional to the population activity.
-The fluctuations of the population activity are common to all neurons, and thus yield a source of coherent noise.
+The last equation shows that pairwise correlations of the synaptic input to different neurons are non-zero for \rot{finite $N$}.
+These correlations arise from the common fluctuations of the first term in Eq.~\eqref{eq:gaussianY_Delta_Z} representing the population activity.

 The covariance structure of the synaptic inputs $\Delta Y_i(t)$ is preserved if their representation by Eq.~\eqref{eq:gaussianY_Delta_Z} is replaced by

 This representation allows to take the temporal continuum limit.
 Substituting $\Delta \hat Y_i(t-d)$ for $\Delta Y_i(t-d)$ in Eq.~\eqref{eq:coarse-h}, dividing by $\Delta t$ and taking the limit $\Delta t\to 0$, we obtain